 11 environmental triggers of Hashimoto’s

-In biological terms, such a rapid increase in the number of people with Hashimoto’s cannot be explained only by inherited changes within our genes, as it takes at least two generations in order to acquire and transfer gene mutations.
+In biological terms, such a rapid increase in the number of people with Hashimoto’s and underactive thyroid cannot be explained only by inherited changes within our genes, as it takes at least two generations in order to acquire and transfer gene mutations.
 Science has found that challenges imposed through our environment indeed can trigger Hashimoto’s [3,4].

 In the current scientific literature, several environmental causes are mentioned; 11 of them are listed below.

 1. Changes in the cleanliness of our environment.

 Evolutionarily speaking, we have spent a large portion of our human history fighting microorganisms that tried to invade our bodies.
 Our immune system co-evolved with our defence needs through tens of thousands of years, but in the past century our environment turned increasingly hygienic, and our immune system was suddenly left without an invader to fight against.
 As a result we started developing more allergies and autoimmune diseases [5,6].

 which can exacerbate Hashimoto’s in people with genetic predisposition, but at the same time iodine helps people with Hashimoto’s to reduce the goiter (an enlargement of the thyroid gland) .
 Iodine controls production of reactive oxygen species (ROS) in thyroid cells (for more info on this mechanism, please see lower section on “How does the environment trigger Hashimoto’s?” ).